 Carefully planning the financial affairs of your estate is essential to ensure that you can pass on the maximum benefit to your beneficiaries.
-There are mandatory taxes such as Income tax and there are "voluntary taxes" such as Inheritance Tax.
 Inheritance tax is voluntary because a person can make efforts to minimise such tax liabilities.
+We can help you through the maze of IHT, outlining who needs to be concerned, explaining how IHT works and introducing some of the allowances that can help to mitigate its effects on your estate.

 With advice and careful planning, these complexities can be offset, and liabilities can be mitigated.